-Are you looking for a new work from home career?
+Are you looking for a new work-from-home career?
 Do you love reading and often spot mistakes?
-If yes, making money as a proofreader could be right for you.
-This article is going to show you how to become a proofreader with no experience.
+If yes, this article is for you, showing you how to become a proofreader with no experience.

 What is a Proofreader?